TyrusCloud/nextwork-web-project/README.md

 The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.

 - I'm doing this project to learn more about CI/CD with hands one experience in automating the flow from developing code to deployed web app.
-- This fits into my career goals of becoming a DevOps engineer!
+- This fits into my career goals of becoming a DevOps engineer this year!

 <br>